-It’s been a tough time for all our theatres this year, and will continue to be so for a long while yet.
+It’s been a tough time for all our theatres over the last 18 months, and will continue to be so for a long while yet.
 So when we heard that Cameron Mackintosh’s production of LES MISÉRABLES is to return to Wales Millennium Centre in June, we figured it’s a sign that good things are coming.
 Then a reschedule hit and we now get to see this incredible show in 2022, in fact it’s the Christmas and New Year offering.

 This production was at the WMC in the winter of 2019, in fact you can read our review, and see what the audience thought right HERE.